haseebc/React-Rails-Software-Writing/README.md

 ```

 ### Time to Play <a name="play"></a>
 Modify your app using App.js, make changes and thats it!
-The first
+The first reactive native app setup!

 ## Useful links <a name="links"></a>
 https://babeljs.io/repl really useful for writing JS and seing what it looks like in JSX